Linuxfabrik/monitoring-plugins/check-plugins/mysql-logfile/README.rst

 * "aborted connection" (happens pretty often, and might not be worth alerting)
 * "access denied for user" (could be handled automatically by Fail2ban)

-Installing the Python MySQL Connector:

-* RHEL 7+: ``pip3 install mysql-connector-python``

 Hints:

+* On RHEL 7+, the Python MySQL Connector can be installed with ``pip3 install mysql-connector-python``
 * Must be running locally on the MySQL/MariaDB server to be able to check the log.
 * Compared to MySQLTuner this check

-    * is able to ignore log lines using simple lowercase string patterns or Python regular expressions.
+    * is able to ignore log lines using simple lowercase string patterns or Python regular expressions
-    * even checks the log if MySQL/MariaDB is down.
+    * even checks the log if MySQL/MariaDB is down
-    * currently supports only simple login with username/password.
+    * supports only simple login with username/password (not via SSL/TLS)
-    * currently does not support a connection via socket.
+    * does not support a connection via socket

 Fact Sheet